polyaxon/polyaxon/docs/integrations/keras.md

 status: published
 ---

+Polyaxon allows to schedule Keras experiments, and supports tracking metrics, outputs, and models.

 ## Overview

 Polyaxon provides a [tracking API](/references/polyaxon-tracking-api/) to track experiment and report metrics, artifacts, logs, and results to a dashboard.